KoleKnapp/Pizza/README.md

-*Italic* This project comes from Thinkful/Chegg of who I am learning from
+* This project comes from Thinkful/Chegg of who I am learning from *